DataONEorg/rdataone/README.md

     access to metadata for particular data packages, and read the data objects from the data repository using the global identifier for each data object.
     Users can also insert and update data objects on repositories that support these methods.
-FOr more details, see the vignettes.
+For more details, see the vignettes.

 ## Installation Notes